presencewebdesign/quiz-app/README.md

 A modern React TypeScript application demonstrating error detection in written text through an interactive quiz interface.

+## 🌐 Live Application

+**Try the app online**: [https://quiz-app-98108.web.app](https://quiz-app-98108.web.app)

+The application is fully deployed and functional with both quiz flows available for testing.

 ## 🎯 Overview

 This application implements two distinct quiz flows for identifying grammatical errors in text:

 - **Flow 1**: Sequential questions (5 total) with progress tracking and score screen
 - **Flow 2**: Rounds-based questions where users must pass each round to proceed

+## 📋 Original Project Brief

+### The Task

+Build and deploy a simple TypeScript React web app which implements 2 flows of a simple quiz application.

+### Application Structure

+The application has 3 main parts/screens:

+1. **Home Screen**: Contains 2 buttons, each starting one of the flows
+2. **Question Screens**: Display quiz multiple choice questions for each flow
+3. **Score Screen**: Displays the score to the user with a button to return to home

+### The Two Flows

+**Flow 1 (Sequential)**:

+- Iterates through all questions
+- When all questions are answered, displays the score screen

+**Flow 2 (Rounds-based)**:

+- Iterates through multiple sets of questions (rounds)
+- After each set, prompts user to "take the next round"
+- When all rounds are completed, shows the score screen

+### Data Source

+- Quiz questions and answers come from API: `https://s3.eu-west-2.amazonaws.com/interview.mock.data/payload.json`
+- Two types of questions with different structures
+- Must inspect API structure and implement accordingly

+### Requirements Checklist ✅

+- [x] **Built with React using TypeScript**
+- [x] **Pulls from the API** - Successfully integrated with mock API
+- [x] **App looks presentable** - Clean, modern UI with responsive design
+- [x] **App deployed** - Live at https://quiz-app-98108.web.app
+- [x] **Architectural decisions** - Well-structured, reusable code
+- [x] **Documentation** - Comprehensive README and docs
+- [x] **Reusable code** - Organized components and utilities

 ## 🚀 Features